Simply making evidence simple

-In an ideal world in which shared decision making is practiced with impunity, health care providers need – at their fingertips – an appreciation and understanding of (as well as access to) the best available evidence for the main medical conditions they see on a day-to-day basis.
+In an ideal world in which shared decision making is practised with impunity, healthcare providers need – at their fingertips – an appreciation and understanding of (as well as access to) the best available evidence for the main medical conditions they see on a day-to-day basis.

 Unfortunately, for many clinicians, this lofty and worthwhile concept often becomes derailed early on in practice because one’s first experiences with evidence are:

-- Shear boredom: Most of us have sat through seemingly endless epidemiology lectures on critical appraisal and pondered, “Is this what conscience sedation feels like?”
+- Sheer boredom: Most of us have sat through seemingly endless epidemiology lectures on critical appraisal and pondered, “Is this what conscience sedation feels like?”

-- Shear confusion: That complex undergraduate statistic course you barely passed that bore little resemblance to anything remotely practical.
+- Sheer confusion: That complex undergraduate statistic course you barely passed that bore little resemblance to anything remotely practical

 You then mix the above with a few common sense principles such as: